 You know your own body best, and if you have that “feeling,” do not ignore it, and be sure to make better choices for your diet and turn down that glass of wine with dinner.

 If you are considerably active, you should remain active unless a medical practitioner has instructed you otherwise.
 Having a healthy body during pregnancy and afterward will help with your delivery and the recovery once your little one has been born.

 If a physical activity has not been a part of your routine, check with your doctor or midwife what type of moderate exercise you could do during pregnancy.

 Even a nice walk each evening after dinner can help your circulation and elevate your heart rate enough to get a good work out.

 On June 23, the very day my period was due, my pregnancy test came back positive.
 I’m pregnant.
 I can’t believe it.
 I’m pregnant!!!
-Praying that this will be a real pregnancy and not an early miscarriage, as the last time.
+I am praying that this will be a real pregnancy and not an early miscarriage like it was the last time.

 Are you also 5 weeks pregnant?
 Please share your experiences and thoughts by leaving a comment below!